Calvin-LL/webpack-image-rotate-loader/README.md

 This loader outputs a the raw rotated image file. `"file-loader"` or another loader capable of handling image files should be place before this loader (**before** since webpack loaders are run from the last one to the first).

 If you only want to rotate some but not all images, check out [webpack-query-loader](https://github.com/CoolCyberBrain/webpack-query-loader) or use webpack's `resourceQuery`.

-This library supports JPEG, PNG, WebP, TIFF and RAW files.

 #### webpack.config.js